 A: First of all, The SOA suite is a component of “Oracle Fusion Middleware”, but it also includes many other components, including a J2EE development and runtime environment.

-The idea is to build extensions as external composite applications which are modern, containerize key functions or processes such as processing invoices, purchase orders, etc.
+The idea is to build extensions as external composite applications that are modern, containerize key functions or processes such as processing invoices, purchase orders, etc.

 Such extensions could survive and persist regarding your future Oracle ERP migration path be easily ported to the cloud and function with Oracle ERP cloud, or Oracle EBS in the cloud.

 They offer Advanced UI, Ajax-style UI, Self-Service functionality, business users dashboards, etc.

 Q: Are there tools to convert Oracle Forms to ADF?